Mendocino Coast California, USA Travel Guide

 Do not count on ride-sharing for scheduled pickups or short notice travel.

-Renting a car is the most highly recommended way to explore the Mendocino Coast due to spread-out attractions and limited public transport.
+Renting a car is the most highly recommended way to explore the Mendocino Coast due to spread-out attractions and not much public transport.
 No major rental car offices are directly on the Mendocino Coast itself; rent at your arrival airport.

 Standard California driving laws apply.
 Seatbelt use is mandatory for all occupants.
 Right turn on red is allowed after full stop.